 The Illinois Tollway may use different technologies depending on the specific purpose of the ramp detection project: ramp counts only, queue detection only, or combination.
 Some technologies are more suited to free-flow traffic conditions and ramp counting versus congested traffic conditions associated with queue detection.
-The Illinois Tollway is regularly evaluating the performance of different detection technologies for specific applications and developing the associated Guide Drawings and Special Provisions.
-In general, the Illinois Tollway's goal is to utilize a single detection technology for all functions.
+The Illinois Tollway's goal is to utilize a single detection technology for all functions.